At least seven preventable baby deaths may have occurred at one of the largest groups of hospitals in England since… https://t.co/YMAcJgeRZ7

 Many of these items are staples of a balanced diet, so ileostomates should not be looking to avoid the foods entirely; instead, they should initially limit their intake for the first six to eight weeks after surgery, and gradually reintroduce them to their diet.

-Urostomy patients have a stoma connected to their ureters, allowing urine to leave the body without passing through the bladder.
-Generally, urostomates can eat a regular balanced diet, but may wish to take steps to avoid urine odours.
+A urostomy allows urine to leave the body without passing through the bladder.
+Generally, urostomates can eat a regular balanced diet, but the Urostomy Association suggests that patients should remain aware of the following issues:

-By exercising caution around these items and drinking plenty of fluids, it should be possible for people with urostomies to enjoy a full range of foods and drinks.
+By exercising caution around the above items and making sure to drink a healthy amount of fluids, it should be possible for people with urostomies to enjoy a full range of foods and drinks.

 Eating healthily in the weeks after stoma surgery